Jane Stevens, December 2017

 The Institute of Development Studies (IDS) facilitated this process in order to meet SDC's aims.
 This was organised through the SDC Quality Assurance and Poverty Reduction Section's collaboration with IDS on Poverty, Politics and Participatory Methodologies (click

 here for more information).

-Naomi Hossain, a Fellow at IDS, worked with a Bangladeshi consultant and the SDC-Bangladesh team.
+Naomi Hossain, a fellow at IDS, worked with a Bangladeshi consultant and the SDC Bangladesh team.
 She:

 The work also highlighted how gendered disadvantage is present in each and every social, political and economic relationship: essentially embedded in the fabric of Bangladeshi society.
 This means that women or gender relations cannot be 'targeted' for programming in quite the same way that minority ethnic or climate change-affected groups can be.
-This requires somewhat deeper and wider gender analysis to be mainstreamed throughout the conceptualization of poverty and how gender influences the theory of change.
+This requires somewhat deeper and wider gender analysis to be mainstreamed throughout the conceptualisation of poverty and how gender influences the theory of change.

 What was the added value of IDS?

-SDC-Bangladesh lead for this work, Melina Papageorgiou, described the collaboration as 'very valuable and useful'.
-The SDC-Bangladesh team had already undertaken internal reflection and had drafted a first concept of poverty which was seen as an important step before the work with IDS got underway.
+SDC Bangladesh lead for this work, Melina Papageorgiou, described the collaboration as 'very valuable and useful'.
+The SDC Bangladesh team had already undertaken internal reflection and had drafted a first concept of poverty which was seen as an important step before the work with IDS got underway.

 The IDS consultant,